ocryptocode/PPH/README.md

 ## Project Documentation

-For in-depth information about installing, configuring, and using the Financial Interpretation Project, please refer to the comprehensive documentation available in the `docs` folder .
+For in-depth information about project coding , and using the Financial Interpretation Project, please refer to the comprehensive documentation available in the `code documentation.md`

 ## Contributing